 I have a global program that takes place outside the US.
 Can the budget be submitted in a currency other than the U.S. Dollar?

 Yes, you may submit the budget in a local currency other than the U.S. Dollar.

 Where can I find out about the status of my request after submission?

 The status of your request can be found on your Welcome / Applicant portal page once you log in to the system.

-We generally process requests within six weeks of receiving a completed application and all required supplementary materials.
-Please be aware, however, that Bristol-Myers Squibb cannot commit to process any request within any specific time period.
-For Community Giving requests, we strongly urge application submission at least 12 weeks in advance of the date of required funding.
+Applications for funding requests are accepted year-round.
+We generally process requests within six to eight weeks of receiving a completed application and all required supplementary materials.
+Please be aware, however, that Bristol Myers Squibb cannot commit to process any request within a specific time period.
+In addition, “Requests for Proposals” or “Requests for Education” posted by Bristol Myers Squibb have specific submission deadlines.

 Letter of Request Application Process

 The Letter of Request is a simple online application containing basic questions about the request for funding.
 All types of funding requests must be submitted through this LOR application.